 You will explore the complex relationships between setting, building and community from the Anglo-Saxon era to the modern day, and the subsequent impact that these have had, and continue to have, in understanding, using and managing these buildings.
 You’ll be introduced to a wide range of sources, evidence types and approaches from across each period

 At the end of each academic year, you will be invited to attend an optional residential weekend in York to meet your fellow students and staff, engage in discussions and share your knowledge.

-In the first year, you’ll learn about core historical concepts and methodologies in relation to church history and engage with primary research in such topics.
+In the Year 1, you’ll learn about core historical concepts and methodologies in relation to church history and engage with primary research in such topics.

-During Year Two, you will consolidate your knowledge of core and specialist historical concepts, particularly current debates in the discipline, encouraging a deeper engagement with primary research.
+During Year 2, you will consolidate your knowledge of core and specialist historical concepts, particularly current debates in the discipline, encouraging a deeper engagement with primary research.